syncfusion-content/blazor-docs/blazor/color-picker/getting-started-with-web-app.md

 ---
 layout: post
-title: Getting Started with Web App for Blazor ColorPicker Component | Syncfusion
+title: Getting Started with Syncfusion Blazor ColorPicker Component in WebApp
 description: Checkout and learn about the documentation for getting started with Blazor ColorPicker Component in Blazor Web App.
 platform: Blazor
 component: ColorPicker